FOR IMMEDIATE RELEASE: THURSDAY 21st FEBRUARY 2008

 APPOINTMENT AS QUEEN’S COUNSEL:

-The independent Selection Panel for appointing Queen’s Counsel has announced today that it is inviting applications from barristers and solicitors with Higher Courts advocacy rights for appointment as Queen’s Counsel from Tuesday 12 December 2006.
+The Selection Panel for appointing Queen’s Counsel has announced today that it is inviting applications from barristers and solicitors with Higher Courts advocacy rights for appointment as Queen’s Counsel from Thursday 21st February 2008.

-The deadline for receipt of applications is 2 pm on Monday 15 January 2007.
-On current expectations the outcome of the applications is likely to be announced around the end of 2007.
+From Thursday 21st February 2008, the application form and guidance for applicants will be available on the Selection Panel’s website www.qcapplications.org.uk .
+The deadline for receipt of applications is 5 pm on Thursday 3rd April 2008.
+On current expectations the outcome of the applications is likely to be announced in early 2009.

-The Selection Panel will be looking for essentially the same skills and attributes as in the 2005-06 competition.
-However, the competency framework against which applicants will be considered has been simplified:
+The Selection Panel will be looking for the same skills and attributes as in the last competition.
+However, the Selection Panel will look both at the preparatory and the resolution (in court or otherwise) aspects of advocacy.
+The competencies are:

 B. Oral and written advocacy